alexcrea/CustomAnvil/README.md

 # Command permissions
-ca.command.reload: Allow administrator to reload the plugin's configs ca.command.diagnostic: Allow adminastator to diagnistic some simple problem with the plugin ca.config.edit: Allow administrator to edit the plugin's config in game
+ca.command.reload: Allow administrator to reload the plugin's configs ca.command.diagnostic: Get debug information about the plugin and server ca.command.enchantment: Allows to set enchantment to holden item ca.config.edit: Allow administrator to edit the plugin's config in game

 # -----------------------------------------------------------------------------